FeatureBaseDB/www/content/blog/self-deploying-applications.md

 disable_overlay = true
 +++

 What if your apps handled their own ops?
-That's kind of like the devops' final form, right?
+That's kind of like devops' final form, right?
 Its ultimate evolution?
 The Charizard of devops, if you will.

 Inspiration to write about this comes from Kelsey Hightower who had a good talk